Satisfactory Academic Progress for Financial Aid

 If you were placed on suspension status, your appeal has been approved, and it is determined that you will not be able to meet the Satisfactory Academic Progress standards for financial aid in the next term, you will be placed on Academic Plan Status.

-While on Academic Plan Status, you will need to meet with your academic advisor at the end of every term until you graduate to complete the Academic Plan Compliance form.
+While on Academic Plan Status, you will need to meet with your Student Success Specialist or Academic Advisor prior to the end of every term until you graduate to complete the Academic Plan Review form.

-Each semester, the Financial Aid office will send you an email to your Hawkeye email notifying you that the Academic Plan Compliance form is available and the deadline by which you must have the Academic Plan Compliance form completed and returned to the Financial Aid office.
+Each semester, the Financial Aid office will send you an email to your Hawkeye email notifying you that the Academic Plan Review form is available and the deadline by which you must have the Academic Plan Review form completed and returned to the Financial Aid office.

-If at any time you are no longer following the plan and making academic progress, you will again be placed on suspension status.
+If at any time you are no longer following the plan or making academic progress, you will again be placed on suspension status.